nhannguyen95/learning-notes/tools/spring.md

       - Approach used by Spring to support AOP
       - Target object must be a bean in the Spring context
       - Returned object is a proxy/decorated object by Spring instead of the original one
+   - Aspects execution chain
+      - A method can be intercepted by many aspects
+      - Spring does not guarantee execution order by default
+      - Can use `@Order` annotation to specify execution order

 ## Hands-on
 - Adding beans to Spring context